 But, for those in haste, seeking the best VPNs for blazing-fast downloads or uninterrupted streaming, glance through our top curated picks right here:

-These are the fastest VPNs based on our speed tests:
+These are the fastest VPNs based on our tests:

 - IPVanish: High speeds on a Tier-1 network.
 Private, secure, and easy to use.
 Unlimited simultaneous connections.